 Single wall tents are great if you’re needing immediate shelter.
 These types of DIY tents are a favorite with alpinists and skiers because they’re easy and efficient.

 These tents are ideal if you’ll be using it during the winter season.
-It’s pricier than your usual DIY tent, however, it’s double-walled, which you’ll be needing during the cold.
+It’s pricier than your usual DIY tent, but it’s double-walled, which you’ll be needing during the cold.

 How to make your DIY tent